 Facebook provides a plethora of targeting options for your lookalike campaigns like:

 Simply put, this is a way to hack Facebook lookalikes before the well runs dry.
 You’ll reach prospects you had no idea existed.
-And in many cases it can actually makes sense to start off with these hybrid lookalikes.
+And in many cases, it can actually make sense to start off with these hybrid lookalikes.